How to Clear or Disable Recent Files in Windows 10 Quick Access

 2. Under Privacy, uncheck the options for “Store and display recently opened programs in the Start Menu” and “Store and display recently opened items in the Start Menu and taskbar”.
 By doing this, the recent files feature should be disabled.

-The recent files feature in Windows 10 (and also the new Windows 11) is pretty useful for getting to files you’ve opened not too long ago super quick.
+The recent files feature in Windows 10 (and also the new Windows 11) is pretty useful for getting to files you’ve opened not too long ago very quickly.
 But, if you’re worried about keeping your stuff private, you might want to turn this feature off.
 This guide shows you how to wipe your recent files history and switch off the feature in Windows 10.
 Just follow the mentioned steps, and you can control your recent files history to make sure your private information stays however you want them to be.

 Categories: Windows 10